rsksmart/RSKIPs/IPs/RSKIP219.md

 ### Reduce the minimum peg-in amount to half its current value

 After this RSKIP activation, the minimum value accepted to perform a peg-in is **0.005 BTC**.
-If less than this amount is sent to the federation address then those funds will be burnt.
+If less than this amount is sent to the federation address then those funds will be ignored by RSK, and will be lost.

 ### Reduce the minimum peg-out amount to half its current value